hakontan/FYS4150-Project-5/README.md

 ## Overview

-* This repository contains source code as well as the report for the project titled "Building a model for the solar system using ordinary differential equations" in the course FYS4150 teached at the University of Oslo autumn 2019.
+* This repository contains source code as well as the report for the project titled "*Building a model for the solar system using ordinary differential equations*" in the course FYS4150 teached at the University of Oslo autumn 2019.
 Link to project description can be found [here](http://compphysics.github.io/ComputationalPhysics/doc/Projects/2019/Project5/SolarSystem/html/SolarSystem.html).

 * The goal of this project is to create an N-body simulator to solve the motion of the celestial bodies in the solar system using newtons gravitational law.